Bernullys/cs50_sql/README.md

     We can also use an ER diagram to represesnt this relationship.

     CREATE TABLE
     To create a table I have to type sqlite3 database_name.db.
+This will create a file called data_base.db.
+Then we have to read the schema.sql file which contains the commands to create tables.
     Don't work using touch database_name.db.
     And then the command CREATE TABLE... is typed in the command line.